You are here

 Drumming Up a Degree

 In 2011, Killers drummer Ronnie Vannucci completed his BA in recital concentration after a long and interesting road to graduation.
 The Las Vegas native completed most of his music studies prior to 2003 in the area of music education with aspirations of teaching elementary music in Las Vegas.
 But before he could finish his education, The Killers began a very quick ascent to superstardom.
-Vannucci has maintained his connection with UNLV throughout his success and in 2010 began work to complete his degree.
-This story was originally printed in UNLV Magazine.
+Vannucci has maintained his connection with UNLV throughout his success and in 2010 returned to complete that degree.

 When the backstory of The Killers is told, UNLV almost always gets a mention.
 Entertainment writers can't seem to resist the idea that one of today's most successful new rock bands used to steal onto the drummer's college campus to rehearse.